-Students follow a six-week extended curriculum course in six subjects studied at Key Stage 3.
-The intention is that students complete current Key Stage 3 courses to a greater depth.
+This is new for 2021.
+Students will follow a six-week extended curriculum course in six subjects studied at Key Stage 3.
+The idea is that students complete a variety of Key Stage 3 courses to a greater depth than they would normally have done whilst at the same time, embarking on a three-year Key Stage 4 programme of study.
 These subjects will be studied in Year 9 only.
-Students will rotate between subjects at specific points throughout Year 9.
+Students will change subjects at specific points throughout Year 9.